 - 1/2 teaspoon cream of tartar

-- 2 teaspoons powdered monk fruit sweetener
+- 2 teaspoons powdered vanilla monk fruit sweetener

 - 1/3 cup maple sugar